kitschpatrol/snip/README.md

 - Added `.ignore` file support.
 - Added `$EDITOR` support for creating new snippets.
 - Added support for `~` in paths.
-- Implemented a new automated language ID aggregation approach based on scraping plugin manifests from the VSCode marketplace.
+- Implemented a new automated language ID aggregation approach based on scraping plugin manifests from the VS Code marketplace.
 - Added support for snippet descriptions — stored in the snippet file name itself.

 ## The future